 - Current assets are generally valued at market value i.e.: the value that can be received on liquidation in the current market.

 - Noncurrent assets are generally valued at their cost less any accumulated depreciation/amortization/impairment.

 - Sale of current assets is revenue in nature and results in tax on business profits for an entity.

 - Sale of noncurrent assets is capital in nature and results in tax on capital gains/losses.

 - Current assets include cash and its equivalents, stock and account receivables.

-A tabular comparison of current and non-current assets is given below:
+A tabular comparison of current assets and noncurrent assets is given below:

 |Assets which can be liquidated within one financial year||Assets which do not get liquidated within one financial year|